The Ultimate Guide to Stargazing in Utah

 Exploring the Southwestern United States in an Escape Campervan will drive you to some of the most beautiful and diverse landscapes on Earth; perhaps none more so than Utah.
 With its canyon walls, desert arches, and higher elevation forests there is something for everyone in every season.
 While the scenery is certainly stunning in the daylight, something special happens once the sun goes down and you can enjoy stargazing in Utah at its best.

 Stargazers and Astronomers rejoice – Utah is home to over a dozen certified International Dark Sky places.
 An International Dark Sky Park “is a land possessing an exceptional or distinguished quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment”.
-Head out from the Salt Lake City depot to check out these must-see stops for some daytime adventuring and night-time stargazing in Utah.
+Head out from the camper van rental site in Salt Lake City to check out these must-see stops for some daytime adventuring and night-time stargazing in Utah.

 Goblin Valley State Park